nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Deleting persons with a specific tag

     1. Test case: `delete t/testTag`<br>
        Expected: All contacts with tag, "testTag" are deleted from the list.
-A success command message stating that contacts under said tag has been removed is shown in the command box.
+A success command result stating that contacts under said tag has been removed is shown in the command box.

     1. Test case: `delete t/unknownTag`<br>
        Expected: Assuming that person with, "unknownTag" does not exist in the list.
 Error message stating contacts with such a tag cannot be found is shown in the command box.